windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/mvc/model-database.md

 ### Generate Cache id When State Changed

-Model state is dynamic, so if we change state, the cache key should be refresh that we can make sure we get same data when state is same, but get new data if state is changed.
+Repository state is dynamic, so if we change state, the cache key should be refresh that we can make sure we get same data when state is same, but get new data if state is changed.

 ```php